How Pawn Loans Work in Mobridge, SD: Step-by-Step Guide

 What Happens If You Cannot Repay?

 If you do not repay by the deadline, the item is forfeited and the loan is settled by the collateral.
-There are no collections or credit reporting from the pawn loan itself.
-If you are having trouble repaying, contact us before the deadline so we can explain any available options.
+For a typical non-recourse pawn loan, the collateral is the shop's only recourse if the customer chooses not to redeem.
+There are no traditional collections or credit reporting from the pawn loan itself.
+If you are having trouble repaying, contact us before the deadline so we can explain any available options under your ticket terms.

 Common Items Customers Ask About

-Common categories include jewelry and watches, tools and power equipment, electronics, musical instruments, fishing gear, optics, archery equipment, non-firearm sporting goods, coins, and silver bullion.
+Common categories include jewelry and watches, gold and silver, tools and power equipment, electronics, musical instruments, fishing gear, optics, archery equipment, non-firearm sporting goods, coins, and silver bullion.
+We do not take firearms.
 For a broader list, visit What We Pawn in Mobridge.

 Regional Pawn Loan Questions Near Mobridge